Adolph Olson Eberhart

-Adolph Olson Eberhart (June 30, 1870 – December 6, 1944) was an American politician, who served as the 17th governor of Minnesota.
+Adolph Olson Eberhart (June 30, 1870 – December 6, 1944) was an American politician who served as the 17th governor of Minnesota.

 Background

-Adolph Olson Eberhart was born in Kil, in Värmland, Sweden, the son of Andrew and Louise Olson.
-Because of bad economic conditions, Andrew, Louise and all of the family except Adolph immigrated to St. Peter, Minnesota.
-In 1882, Adolph joined the family there.
-Eberhart graduated from Gustavus Adolphus College, St. Peter, Minnesota (1895) and studied law in a law office in Mankato, Minnesota.
+Adolph Olson Eberhart was born in Kil, in Värmland, Sweden, to Andrew and Louise Olson.
+Because of bad economic conditions, Andrew, Louise, and the whole family except Adolph immigrated to St. Peter, Minnesota.
+In 1882, Adolph joined them there.
+He graduated from Gustavus Adolphus College in 1895 and studied law at a law office in Mankato, Minnesota.